 Speak of the devil: Lucifer star Tom Ellis has reiterated that the sixth season of the Netflix fantasy show will definitely be the drama’s last.
 Really, this time.

-Although some fans were hoping the series could be resurrected – as it was in 2016 (after being dropped by Fox) – the star has indicated viewers shouldn’t hope for another miracle.
+Although some fans were hoping the series could be resurrected – as it was in 2016 (after being dropped by Fox) with Lucifer season 5 part 2 dropping in May 2021 – the star has indicated viewers shouldn’t hope for another miracle.

 “I know we’re the Lazarus of TV shows, but this is definitely going to be the final season,” Ellis recently told The Guardian.

 He also added that a sixth season was actually one more than he had expected from Netflix: “I’d planned to spend this [fifth] season in my own grieving process.
 And then, right towards the end, literally as we’d already devised how we would end our show, we had a call from Netflix saying: ‘Would you like to go another season?’”

 The Lucifer cast lead opened up about the #SaveLucifer campaign, the social media movement that took Twitter by storm when the series was first axed.
 Ellis revealed that although he was a vocal supporter of the effort – even appearing on BBC’s Newsnight to discuss it – at the time he was advised against offering his support.